maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 For this bridge, we're segregating different logins to have their own portals, which means this function is not actually necessary, and we could just hardcode it to return `false`.
-It's not hard to implement though, so let's do it anyway:
+It's not hard to implement though, so let's do it anyway.

 ```go
 func (tc *TwilioClient) IsThisUser(ctx context.Context, userID networkid.UserID) bool {